saulpw/visidata/docs/api/options.md

 The actual code in either case should be identical.

 ### Complete "Hello world" plugin example

+To follow-along, this code can be placed in `~/.visidatarc`:

 ~~~
 '''This plugin adds the `hello-world` command to all sheets, bound to '0' by default.